strausmann/ChocolateyPackages/README.md

 ### Getting started

-1. Fork this repository and rename it to `chocolatey-packages` (on GitHub - go into Settings, Repository name and rename).
+1. Fork this repository and rename it to `ChocolateyPackages` (on GitHub - go into Settings, Repository name and rename).
 1. Clone the repository locally.
 1. Head into the `setup` folder and perform the proper steps for your choice of setup (or both if you plan to use both methods).
 1. Edit this README.
 Update the badges at the top.